 Los Angeles Prescription Drug Crime Attorneys

-Navigate the Legal Issues Involving Prescription Drug Charges in Los Angeles
+Lawyers Navigate Legal Issues With Los Angeles Prescription Drug Charges

 As incidents of prescription drug abuse and misuse rise in California, there is a growing concern for a correlating rise in associated criminal activity.
 Therefore, it is important to consult an experienced Los Angeles prescription drug crime attorney who understands the legal framework governing prescription drug crimes in California and how it may limit your rights.

-The Werksman Jackson & Quinn LLP legal team has extensive experience advocating for the rights of our clients, and our track record can attest to our success.
+The attorneys at Werksman Jackson & Quinn LLP have extensive experience advocating for the rights of our clients, and our track record can attest to our success.
 Head attorney Mark Werksman was selected by Super Lawyers in the field of white-collar criminal defense for over ten years in a row.
 Partner Alan Jackson has tried more than 85 cases to jury verdict with a career success rate of 96 percent.

 Call us at (213) 688-0460 for a complimentary consultation to learn more about your legal options.